zambal/eml/README.md

 #div<%{id: "some-id"} ["some content"]>
 ```

-Note that attributes are stored internally as a map and
+Note that attributes are stored internally as a map.
-that content is always wrapped in a list.

 #### Rendering

 Contents can be rendered to a string by calling `Eml.render`.
+Eml automatically
-Eml automatically inserts a doctype declaration when the html
-element is the root.
+inserts a doctype declaration when the html element is the root.
 ```elixir
 iex> html(body(div(42))) |> Eml.render
 "<!doctype html>\n<html><body><div>42</div></body>\n</html>"